Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README-incremental.md

      });
  ```

-In case you *erroneously* pass multiple resources in your token request, Azure AD will throw an exception, and your request will fail.
+In case you *erroneously* pass multiple resources in your token request, Microsoft Entra ID will throw an exception, and your request will fail.

  ```javascript
      // your request will fail for both resources